 Those in favour of CETA argue that it will boost trade between the EU and Canada.
 CETA has been described by the European Commission as “a milestone in European trade policy” and “the most ambitious trade agreement that the EU has ever concluded.”
 The European Commission argues that criticisms of the investment provisions are unfounded, claiming that CETA protects governments’ right to regulate and that the proposed Investment Court System is a fairer and more transparent replacement for the widely criticised Investor State Dispute Settlement (ISDS) provisions.

 Critics argue that the agreement is unduly favourable to business and may lead to a lowering of regulatory standards.
 Opponents of CETA remain unconvinced by the reforms to the investment provisions, arguing that these give foreign investors special privileges and may deter governments from legislating in the public interest for fear of litigation.
 The Belgian government has asked the Court of Justice of the European Union for an opinion on the compatibility of CETA with EU law.
-A negative finding would raise serious questions about the future of CETA, at least in its current form.
+In April 2019, the CJEU ruled that CETA was compatible with EU law.
 There have also been criticisms of the process of ratifying trade deals – in particular that CETA has been “provisional applied” – ie before parliaments in EU Member States have had a chance to ratify it.

 Commons Briefing papers CBP-7492